zgtruchlewski/zgtruchlewski.github.io/_posts/2020-09-08-stats-lexicon.md

 * ***Hierarchical model:*** also called "multilevel models".  -->

 <!-- * ***Intention to treat:*** https://en.wikipedia.org/wiki/Intention-to-treat_analysis -->

+* ***Effect:*** the effect of a treatment on an outcome can take several forms: it can be total, direct and indirect.
+The total effect is the entire effect of a treatment (independent) variable on the outcome.
+The direct effect is the effect that is not mediated by an intervening/mediator variable (there is nothing on the path between treatment and outcome).
+The indirect effect is when a treatment (independent) variable impacts an outcome (dependent) variable one or more intervening/mediator variables.
+	- See also: *mediation*, *intervening variable*

 * ***Kurtosis:*** neither an insult nor a planet.
 Rather, kurtosis quantifies how fat the tails of a distribution are.
 It's also called the fourth moment of a distribution. <!-- Lambert's Bayes book -->